Antony-Thornton/MS2---Memory-Game/README.md

 * General CSS format issues such as, objects not displaying in line correctly, not being able to overide body format etc.

 ## 4.4 Testing Bugs
 * Bug 1 - Wrote code in the reset game to check if numbers were not selected and if not to skip.
 It now ALWAYS resets the number and doesnt popup the message.
-Needs to be fixed.
 * Bug 2 - JS function was overrulling the user and removing the numbers on reset
 * Bug 3 - If user selects numbers then tries to reset game but times out the next reset will reset the numbers by default
+ - Added to features left to implement.
+Will try to fix before submission
+* Bug 4 - On first click of reset game message to reset numbers would appear.
+    - Added number_check variable with If Statement in reset game